Introduction

 2.1 Research to determine current priorities and approaches to the provision of services for people with disease

-It is being analysed that there are many chronic diseases like HIV as England (London) consists with almost half of the population who is suffering from this disease.
-Therefore, it is vital for the government and agency to prevent whole nation from this chronic disease with the priority (Sallis and et. al., 2012).
+It is being analysed that there are many chronic diseases like HIV in England (London) with almost half of the population suffering from this disease.
+Therefore, it is vital for the government and agency to protect the whole nation from this chronic disease with priority (Sallis and et. al., 2012).
 On the other hand, it is also required for the government to focus on developing a number of strategies so that diseases can be reduced to zero that are being considered as mass killers.

-From above give an image, it is being computed that HIV/Aids is carrying the most deadliest and infectious disease which is majorly increasing on a regular basis.
-Some of policies in present context are given below:
+From the above given image, it is computed that HIV/Aids is the deadliest infectious disease which is majorly increasing on a regular basis.
+Some of the policies in the present context are given below:

 - Primary Prevention: Primary prevention refers to the foremost preventive measures that have been used to prevent the population from the disease by educating them about HIV and other diseases (Popescu and Predescu, 2016).

-- Secondary Prevention: If a woman is being found infected with HIV virus, it is required for her to be treated well so that other people do get infected because of it.
+- Secondary Prevention: If a woman is found infected with the HIV virus, it is required for her to be treated well so that other people do not get infected because of it.
 NHS mainly introduced a health care program of testing the blood of every pregnant woman.

-- Tertiary Prevention: This is being considered as last step of prevention which directly aims on the patient who are already suffering from chronic diseases.
-In UK, NHS has made efforts towards palliative care in the case of HIV and cancer.
+- Tertiary Prevention: This is considered as the last step of prevention which directly aims at the patient who is already suffering from chronic diseases.
+In the UK, the NHS has made efforts towards palliative care in the case of HIV and cancer.

 2.2 explain the relationship between the prevalence of disease and requirements of services to support individuals within the health and social care service provision

-In present context, it is being analysed that relationship among prevalence of disease and requirements of service might easily help sufferers from getting cured from diseases which is being shared by them.
-On the other hand, Prevalence of disease helps in gaining relevant data related to people which majorly faced illness from total number of individuals who have been studied.
-With the help of this, proper plan can be made related to service which is needed to be given related to issues (Wood and et. al., 2014).
-Thus, this can be considered as a relation among prevalence of disease and which can deliver right information to practitioners to make vaccines for diseases like HIV and other chronic diseases.
+In the present context, it is being analysed that the relationship between the prevalence of disease and the requirements of service might easily help sufferers get cured of diseases which are being shared with them.
+On the other hand, the Prevalence of disease helps in gaining relevant data related to people who majorly faced illness from the total number of individuals who have been studied.
+With the help of this, a proper plan can be made related to service which needs to be given related to issues (Wood and et. al., 2014).
+Thus, this can be considered as a relation among the prevalence of disease and which can deliver the right information to practitioners to make vaccines for diseases like HIV and other chronic diseases.

 2.3 Impact of current lifestyle choices on future needs for Health & Social Care Services

-In United Kingdom, it is being found that there are two main health problems that are found to be severe and chronic are HIV and Obesity and these are being considered as major issues which was faced by most of people and affected their lifestyle.
+In the United Kingdom, it is being found that there are two main health problems that are found to be severe and chronic HIV and Obesity and these are being considered as major issues which was faced by most people and affect their lifestyle.

-HIV: The main cause of this contagious diseases is having multiple sex without protection (Condom).
-Data shows that every year around 4.9% rate gets increases.
-Here, using protection and disposing it correctly might help people of London to reduce this rate and can impact positively on their lifestyle as well.
+HIV: The main cause of this contagious disease is having multiple sex without protection (Condom).
+Data shows that every year around 4.9% rate increases.
+Here, using protection and disposing of it correctly might help the people of London to reduce this rate and can impact positively their lifestyle as well.

 Obesity: The main cause of being obese is the eating habits of the people.
-Wrong eating habits lead to accumulation of fat in the body that result in obesity.
+Wrong eating habits lead to the accumulation of fat in the body resulting in obesity.
 Data identifies that premature adult death rates can be reduced to 8%, if people maintain their weight.
-Survey suggests that the percentage of obese people increased by 13% in men and 10% in women.
+The survey suggests that the percentage of obese people increased by 13% in men and 10% in women.

-From above mentioned report, it is being concluded that epidemiology of illness can help in gaining right knowledge or data related to the disease.
-This can help in making right changes as per the requirements in existing vaccines or it helps in developing new vaccine for the disease.
-Away with this, health care units are also needs to come up with the preventive measures of such diseases so that high number of patients can be cured with an ease.
+From the above-mentioned report, it is concluded that the epidemiology of illness can help in gaining the right knowledge or data related to the disease.
+This can help in making the right changes as per the requirements in existing vaccines or it helps in developing new vaccines for the disease.
+Away with this, health care units also need to come up with preventive measures for such diseases so that a high number of patients can be cured with ease.

 References